 I’m pleased you’re interested in joining the faculty of Keene State College!
-As I write this letter, fall’s rich colors surround our campus and region.
 In addition to the community’s natural beauty, allow me to share why you should consider Keene State for your next career step.

 As the public liberal arts college of New Hampshire, we offer an enriching campus community and achieve academic excellence through the integration of teaching, learning, scholarship, and service.
 Recently, our College Senate unanimously approved College Wide Learning Outcomes which will guide our curricula for years to come.
 These outcomes include an emphasis on critical thinking, creative inquiry, intercultural competence, civic engagement, and a commitment to well-being.
 Our new Strategic Plan emphasizes collaborations between our unique and high quality Integrated Studies Program and discipline curricula with a wide, diverse range of co-curricular activities.